MarlenBrawlHalal/Simple-Book-Service/README.md

-This is a Spring Boot contact service for managing reference data.
+This is a Spring Boot Book Service for managing reference data.

 ## Prerequisites